libretime/libretime/docs/manual/host-configuration/index.md

 post_max_size = 40M
 ```

-For quick reference, 1024 MB = 1 GB and 2048 MB = 2 GB, but most will be okay with rounding to the nearest thousandth.
+For quick reference, 1024 MB = 1 GB and 2048 MB = 2 GB, but most will be okay with rounding to the nearest thousand.
 After updating the config file, restart Apache by `sudo systemctl apache restart`.

 Playout and recorder settings